Biolab-PoliTO/CIMAP/docs/_sources/example.rst.txt

  .. code-block:: python

 	 # Import of the library
-	 from CIMAP import CIMAP
+	 import CIMAP

 	 # Import of the library for the visualization of the graphical elements
 	 import matplotlib.pyplot as plt

 	 input_file = ".\\example_data\\Dataset.csv"

- Notice that is possible to easily run the CIMAP algorithm without directly calling all of the CIMAP functions by using the function  :func:`~CIMAP.CIMAP.run_algorithm`.
+ Notice that is possible to easily run the CIMAP algorithm without directly calling all of the CIMAP functions by using the function  :func:`~CIMAP.run_algorithm`.

 Dataset preparation and pre-processing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
- First, the :func:`~CIMAP.CIMAP.data_reading` function is used to open and format the input data according to the :doc:`Documentation <../index>` section.
-Within the :func:`~CIMAP.CIMAP.data_reading` function, the :func:`~CIMAP.CIMAP.intervals` function is used to extract muscle activation onset and offset (i.e., the beginning and the end of each muscle activation, respectively) time instants.
-Then, the :func:`~CIMAP.CIMAP.removeaddints` function is called to remove outliers (i.e., cycles characterized by always ON or always OFF activation patterns).
+ First, the :func:`~CIMAP.data_reading` function is used to open and format the input data according to the :doc:`Documentation <../index>` section.
+Within the :func:`~CIMAP.data_reading` function, the :func:`~CIMAP.intervals` function is used to extract muscle activation onset and offset (i.e., the beginning and the end of each muscle activation, respectively) time instants.
+Then, the :func:`~CIMAP.removeaddints` function is called to remove outliers (i.e., cycles characterized by always ON or always OFF activation patterns).
 Further details on the outliers removal process can be found in the study by Rosati *et al.* `[1]`_.

  .. _[1]: https://doi.org/10.1109/EMBC.2017.8036762